Naneet/SignLink-ISL/README.md

    - Covers the training process using different models like r3d_18 and ResNet18 + GRU/LSTM.
    - Training configurations (e.g., hyperparameters, loss functions, optimizers).
    - Model evaluation metrics and saving trained models.

+🚨🚨 We will also be creating docs for it soon for better understanding 🚨🚨 :)

 ## Dataset & References